 sneeze guard: A plastic barrier designed to protect restaurant food on display from bacteria and other germs spread by sneezing.
 On March 10, 1959, Pennsylvania restaurateur Johnny Garneau patented the sneeze guard.

 tularemia: An acute infectious febrile disease of man and domestic animals caused by the bacterium Francisella tularensis, endemic among wild rodents in North America and elsewhere, and transmitted to man by insect bite and other means.
 First reported in 1914, when a diseased squirrel was found in Tulare County, CA.

 virus: An infectious, often pathogenic agent typically smaller than a bacterium that is able to function only within the living cells of a host and consists of a nucleic acid molecule (either DNA or RNA) surrounded by a protein coat.
 “A bit of nucleic acid surrounded by bad news.”—Peter Medawar.
 From Latin uncountable mass noun virus, poisonous secretion, venom; from the same Indo-European base as Sanskrit viṣa, poison.

 Zika: A mosquito-borne flavivirus, originally identified in African monkeys.
 Named after the Zika Forest in Uganda, where the virus was first isolated in 1947.
 Transmitted by mosquitoes of the genus Aedes, Zika was rarely reported in humans until outbreaks in Micronesia (2007) and French Polynesia (2013).
 A major epidemic in the Americas and the Pacific began in Brazil in early 2015.

-Explore Epidemic, the new issue of Lapham’s Quarterly.
+Explore Epidemic, the Summer 2020 issue of Lapham’s Quarterly.